smutt/rssac002-web-api/README.md

 `totals` defaults to `null`.

 ## Returned Data
-Data is returned in JSON dictionary format per rsi per date.
+If `sum` is unset, data is returned in JSON dictionary format per rsi per date.
+If `sum` is set, data is returned in JSON dictionary format per date.

 In some cases the RSSAC002 data files cannot be read or are missing, in which case `null` will be returned for a given value.
 Programs using this data should be able to handle potential `null` values for any value.

 If a Javascript program is going to be using this data, a function like the following is useful.
 ```